oess/SzmapGridUseCase/README.md

 ### Observations

-Schroedinger, MOE complexes, and OpenEye molecules (pch or pch5.py) give similar neut_diff_apo_free_energy_grid (with slight difference in structures). pch5.py is reliable from this observation.
+Schroedinger, MOE complexes, and OpenEye molecules (pch or pch5.py) give similar neut_diff_apo_free_energy_grid (with slight difference in structures). pch5.py seems to be fairly reliable on this observation.